matham/pymoa/README.rst

-Moa is a framework for describing and running experiments.
+PyMoa is a framework for describing and running experiments.

 For more information: http://matham.github.io/pymoa/index.html